Marcos Jr heads for landslide as Philippines votes for new president

 "We tried it and they were even worse than the Marcoses' time," she said.

 "We never saw any development.
-If the other anti-Marcos administrations did well then I don't think we would have any BBM," she said, referring to the scion who is popularly known as "Bongbong".
+If the other anti-Marcos administrations did well then I don't think we would have any BBM," she said, referring to the ex-leader's son, who is popularly known as "Bongbong".

 Surveys indicate Marcos Jr, 64, will win more than half the votes, which would make him the first presidential candidate to secure an absolute majority since his father was overthrown.